 This project evaluates the training, integration, and impact of community health workers in delivering patient-centered care within academic medical centers, focusing on addressing non-medical health needs.

-This lab has received funding from the US Department of Agriculture, the Duke Endowment, and the Kate B. Reynolds Foundation.
+This lab has received funding from the US Department of Agriculture, the Duke Endowment, and the Kate B. Reynolds Foundation, and the American Heart Association.